 What is a Startup Small Business Loan?

-A startup small business loan is any loan which can be used by a business that has only existed a short time.
-There is not an exact definition of how long a business can exist or how large it can grow before it is no longer a startup.
-A startup refers to a business with a lot of growth potential that has not yet met that expected potential.
+There is not an exact definition of how old or how large a business can be before it is no longer considered a startup, but generally, “startup” refers to a business with a lot of growth potential that has not yet met that expected potential.
 On average, startups have not been in operation for more than two years.

-If you are running a startup, you have many financing options to choose from including SBA loans, micro-loans, lines of credit, merchant cash advances, and business credit cards.
-Since most startups, by their nature, do not have much business credit history, lenders tend to rely more heavily on the entrepreneur’s personal credit history and the quality of their business plan.
+If you are running a startup, you have many financing options to choose from, including SBA loans, micro-loans, lines of credit, merchant cash advances, and business credit cards.
+Since most startups don’t have much in the way of business credit history, lenders tend to rely more heavily on personal credit and the quality of a business plan.

-Rates for startup loans vary depending on the type of loan, as well as the risk assessment of the borrower.
-Most lenders consider startups to be a significantly higher risk than established businesses.
-This suspicion is not without good reason: nearly 90% of startups fail within the first few years of operation.
-Since they are higher risk, loans to startups tend to have higher rates, than loans to established businesses.
+Rates for startup loans vary depending on the type of loan, as well as the perceived risk of the loan.
+Most lenders consider startups higher-risk than established businesses, and this is not without good reason: nearly 90% of startups fail within the first few years of operation.
+Since they are higher risk, loans to startups have higher rates than loans awarded to established businesses.

-Since startups usually have little to no business credit history, most lenders look at your personal credit instead.
+Since your startup probably has little or no business credit history, most lenders look at your personal credit instead.
 To qualify for a conventional loan or line of credit, you need a personal credit score of 720 or higher.
-If you can’t get a traditional loan, some business credit cards can be acquired with lower personal credit scores.
+If you can’t get a traditional loan, some business credit cards allow for lower personal credit scores, albeit with higher rates.
 Business credit cards are also an easy way to build credit, which will help you to apply for traditional loans in the future.

-In certain circumstances, new entrepreneurs with weaker credit may get a loan through the Small Business Administration (SBA) or a non-profit organization.
-The SBA may back an SBA 8(a) loan to entrepreneurs who come from socially and economically underprivileged backgrounds.
-The SBA may also back an SBA 504 loan if they believe the startup would be a significant benefit to developing the community, either through job creation or by filling an essential local need.
+New entrepreneurs with low or unavailable credit can sometimes get a loan through the Small Business Administration (SBA) or a non-profit organization.
+The SBA may back an SBA 8(a) loan, for example, for entrepreneurs who come from underprivileged backgrounds.
+The SBA may also back an SBA 504 loan if they believe the startup would be a significant benefit to developing the community, either through job creation or by meeting an essential local need.

 For Bad Credit

-Getting bad credit can happen very quickly; just a few missed payments can put a blemish on your credit for a long time, keeping your score below where it should be.
-If you are looking for a traditional loan for a startup and have bad personal credit, you might have a tough time.
+Bad credit can happen quickly; just a few missed payments can put a blemish on your credit for a long time, keeping your score below where it should be.
+If you are looking for a startup loan, this can prove to be a big hurdle to accessing the financing you need.

-There are a few ways in which to improve your credit history.
-The easiest, and sometimes the most drastic way to improve your credit score is to correct any errors you see, and content items that you think are inaccurate.
-All three major credit check providers will send you your credit report free of charge; if there is an error and you can provide proof of the mistake, the institute will gladly correct it.
-These sorts of clerical errors happen more frequently than you’d think if you feel like your credit score is lower than it should be than it is likely worth checking.
-Paying off outstanding debts can help your credit score.
-As can using a personal credit card and making all your monthly payments (although this takes time).
+There are a few easy ways to improve your credit history quickly.
+The first thing you should do is get a credit report and correct any errors you see, and content items that you think are inaccurate.
+All three major credit check providers will send you one credit report free of charge.
+If there is an error and you can provide proof of the mistake, the institute will correct it, raising your score immediately.
+Clerical errors happen more frequently than you’d think, and fixing one can quickly improve your credit situation.
+Likewise, paying off outstanding debts will immediately impact your credit score.
+In a more long view approach, using a personal credit card and making all your monthly payments will help you build credit, albeit slowly

-Alternative lenders tend to be more flexible than traditional lenders about accepting borrowers with a weaker credit history.
-However, many still have a minimum credit score.
-Even if you do qualify, your rates are likely to be higher than if you had a better credit score.
+Alternative lenders, such as online lenders, tend to be more flexible than traditional lenders about accepting borrowers with bad credit.
+However, many still have a minimum credit score, and if you qualify your rates will be higher than if you had a better credit score.

 No Credit Check

-There are very few traditional options (such as loans or lines of credits) which do not involve credit checks.
-However, over recent years many new alternatives have become available.
-These alternatives include merchant cash advances and peer to peer microloans.
+There are very few traditional financing options for startups that don’t involve some kind of credit check.
+Over recent years, however, many financing alternatives have begun to flood the market, such as merchant cash advances and peer-to-peer microloans.
 While these forms of financing may be easier to acquire, they often have high fees and/or interest rates and may end up being costlier than traditional loans.

-While traditional loans require a credit history to establish the likelihood that you’ll be able to pay back the loans, a merchant cash advance uses your daily credit card receipts to verify your earnings, the lender in effect paying you today for a share of your credit card sales in the future.
-The cash advance is paid back by automatically deducting from your daily credit card sales.
-Paypal offers a similar loan for online businesses which use PayPal for their sales.
-Be cautious of these sorts of advances as the industry is not well regulated and rates tend to be very high.
+While traditional loans require a credit history to establish the likelihood that you’ll be able to pay back a loan, a merchant cash advance uses your daily credit card receipts to verify your earnings, the lender in effect paying you today for a share of your credit card sales in the future.
+The cash advance is paid back progressively by automatic deductions taken from your daily credit card sales.
+Although MCAs can be a good option for businesses in a pinch, be cautious while looking around for a financier, as the industry is not well regulated and rates can be unfairly high.

 SBA Startup Loans